Gauge Enhanced Quantum Criticality Beyond the Standard Model: Mother Effective Field Theory with Competing GUT-Higgs fields

-But one of the mother EFTs that we will propose later in \Sec{sec:ElementaryHiggs-WZW}, indeed have {\bf \emph{extra bosonic sectors}} {\bf \emph{carry the mod 2 class $w_2w_3$ global anomaly}}.
-The bosonic sectors include the WZW term.
-To reiterate, there is no conflict about gapping the 16 Weyl fermions, but having the extra bosonic sectors carry another anomaly.
-This simply implies that {\bf \emph{if we demand to preserve $\Spin \times_{\Z_2^F}\Spin(10)$-symmetry, although we can gap out the Weyl fermions in ${\bf 16}$, the extra bosonic sectors will still induce additional symmetry-preserving gapless modes.}}
+But one of the mother EFTs (Model II) that we will propose later in \Sec{sec:ElementaryHiggs-WZW}, indeed have {\bf \emph{an extra new bosonic sector}} {\bf \emph{carrying the mod 2 class $w_2w_3$ global anomaly}}.
+This bosonic sector include the WZW term built out of GUT-Higgs fields.
+To reiterate, there is no conflict about gapping the 16 Weyl fermions, but having the extra bosonic sector carry another anomaly.
+This simply implies that {\bf \emph{if we demand to preserve $\Spin \times_{\Z_2^F}\Spin(10)$-symmetry, although we can gap out the Weyl fermions in ${\bf 16}$, the extra GUT-Higgs WZW bosonic sectors will still induce additional symmetry-preserving gapless modes.}}

 \item In the standard Anderson-Higgs \emph{electroweak} symmetry breaking mechanism, Higgs coupling $( {\psi}^\dagger_L \Phi_{{\mathbf{R}}} ({\ii} \sigma^2 {\psi_L'}^*) +{\rm h.c.} )$ is introduced in order to give quadratic masses to Weyl fermions.
-In this work,we may need to introduce more general Higgs fields $\Phi_{{\mathbf{R}}}$ with various representations ${\mathbf{R}}$.
+In this work, we may need to introduce more general GUT-Higgs fields $\Phi_{{\mathbf{R}}}$ with various representations ${\mathbf{R}}$.
 For a generic representation ${\mathbf{R}}$, the Higgs field may couple to a product of even number (not limited to two) of fermion operators (e.g. $\psi^\dagger\psi^\dagger\psi\psi$ or $\psi\psi\psi\psi$), such that the fermion representation can combine to match the corresponding Higgs field representation.
 (We shall not get distracted to handle the Anderson-Higgs \emph{electroweak} symmetry breaking masses of Weyl fermions in this article, as this effect is well-studied.
-But we make some comments in Appendix \ref{sec:app-Branching-GUT-Higgs}.) \end{itemize} So taking into account the GUT-Higgs condensation or non-condensation, we obtain a qualitative phase diagram in \Fig{fig:phase}.
+But we make some comments in Appendix \ref{sec:app-Branching-GUT-Higgs}.)

+{\item {\bf Scaling dimensions of tuning parameters} $r_\mathbf{R}$.
+Because the GUT-Higgs field $\Phi_\mathbf{45}$, $\Phi_\mathbf{54}$, and $\Phi_\mathbf{1}$ all couple to four fermion operators (e.g. $\psi^\dagger\psi^\dagger\psi\psi$ or $\psi\psi\psi\psi+\text{h.c.}$), the term $r_\mathbf{R}\Phi_\mathbf{R}^2$ that tunes the Higgs transition will correspond to a eight-fermion interaction.
+At the SM fixed point, the matter fermion $\psi$ has a scaling dimension $3/2$ .
+So the eight-fermion interaction that drives the Higgs transition will have a scaling dimension $3/2\times 8=12$, which is much higher than the space-time dimension $4$.
+For this reason, such interaction is often ignored in the existing study of the SM.
+Although such interaction is perturbatively irrelevant at the SM fixed point, strong enough interaction will lead to non-perturbative effect that modifies the tuning parameters $r_\mathbf{R}$ and eventually drives the Higgs transitions between the SM phase and its adjacent GUT phases (such as the PS and GG phases).} \end{itemize} So taking into account the GUT-Higgs condensation or non-condensation, we obtain a qualitative phase diagram in \Fig{fig:phase}.